ChandruD-star/aws/prayatna-2K25/setup-scripts/README.md

 ### Pre-requisites

 1. Python 3.8 or later with boto3 dependencies installed
+     => pip install -r requirements.txt
-2. Terraform CLI installed in your workstation
+3. Terraform CLI installed in your workstation based on OS
-3. AWS Account with the admin level access to create users.
+4. AWS Account with the admin level access to create users.